EslamAsHhraf/Operating-System-Scheduler/Readme.md

  </div>
 <br>
 <li>
-There are 2 output file "scheduler.Log" and "scheduler.perf". "memory.log" id created in phase 2.
+There are 2 output file "scheduler.Log" and "scheduler.perf". "memory.log" is created in phase 2.
 <ul>
 <br>
 <li>scheduler.Log